VaAndCob/ESP32-OBD2-Gauge/README.md

 # ESP32-OBD2-Gauge
-Last Update: June 7th, 2004.
-A fully functional and commercial code
+Last Update: June 7th, 2024 ->  A fully functional code updated

 This is ESP32 OBD2 Gauge for vehicles that are compatible with obd2 (Special made for FORD vehicle)